27-28 March 2015

 Longwood History Club

-This year's papers will coalesce around the theme of "Crises of Kingship."
+This year's papers will coalesce around the theme of "Out of Bounds: Defying Medieval Norms."
 We invite the best undergraduate scholarship of our region to come and nuance, overthrow, perhaps even confirm our theme.
 Further details on proposing a paper topic are available in our Call for Papers.
 In addition, we continue to welcome still more disciplines to the conference.
 Thus, this year's conference will also feature music, drama, art, and military technology.

 All of the panels on Friday (except the First Plenary Address) and Saturday will be held in the lower floor of the Chichester Science Building, with registration taking place in lobby at the back of the building facing the small quad.
 Chichester is building # 15 on the Longwood Campus Map (lower right corner).
 Parking for the entire conference has been reserved in the Wheeler Parking Lot, which is located on Griffin Boulevard across the street from the Chichester Science Building.
 There will be directional signs to assist you in locating the parking lot and the meeting facilities.